sitic/monochrome/README.md

-# Monochrome — Viewer for monochromatic video data
+# Monochrome: Viewer for Monochromatic Video Data

-Monochrome is a viewer for scientific monochromatic videos with high-dynamic range.
+Monochrome is a lightweight and fast video viewer for scientific monochromatic videos with high-dynamic range.

 It is designed for viewing high-speed monochromatic fluorescence video data from scientific cameras and meet our spefic needs for cardiac optical mapping data (together with [optimap](https://github.com/cardiacvision/optimap)):
 * Support for high-dynamic range (uint16, 32-bit float)